 – John Kuzio, 2014-15 Champs 77 intern

-“As the Championships Marketing and Broadcast Alliances intern, I am assigned numerous tasks related to the marketing and promotion of championships across all three divisions.
-Because the Marketing and Broadcast Alliances unit has so many functions, I have the opportunity to work closely with several members of the internal staff.
-I compose a to-do list every morning but by noon, the list will increase largely.
-I’ve learned that it is important to expect assignments to be added throughout the week and with that, prioritize my time by determining what needs my immediate attention and what can be saved for a later a date.”
+“As the championships marketing and broadcast alliances intern, I am assigned numerous tasks related to the marketing and promotion of championships across all three divisions.
+Because the marketing and broadcast alliances unit has so many functions, I have the opportunity to work closely with several members of the internal staff.

 Former Postgraduate Interns

-For more information about the Postgraduate Internship program, please contact the NCAA via email at firstname.lastname@example.org.
+For more information about the postgraduate internship program, please contact us via email at email@example.com.